brotkrueml/schema/README.md

 ### Installation As An Extension From The TYPO3 Extension Repository (TER)

-You''ll find the extension also in the TYPO3 Extension Repository (link to be included).
+You''ll find the extension also in the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/schema/) .

 ## Documentation